RhysU/ar/README.rst

 3. Implement the Ibrahim Optimum Tapered Burg as described by [Campbell1993] based on work in [Ibrahim1987a], [Ibrahim1987b], and [Ibrahim1989].

+4. Also included is a Toeplitz linear equation solver for a single right hand side using O(3m^2) operations.
+The algorithm is [Zohar1974]'s improvement of [Trench1967]'s work.
+See [Bunch1985] for a discussion of the stability of this particular algorithm and for faster, albeit much more complicated, variants.

+5. Use the Toeplitz solver to find the lag(k) autocorrelation (e.g.
+   [Broersen2006] equation 4.51)

+6. Use the AR polynomial (e.g. [Broersen2006] equation 4.36) to obtain the
+   autocorrelation for arbitrary lags ([Broersen2006] equation 4.52).

+7. Automatically remove the sample mean from the input to burg_algorithm(...).
+   Return it to the user through an additional parameter.

 References
 ----------

 -- [Bourke1998]    Bourke, Paul.
 AutoRegression Analysis, November 1998. http://paulbourke.net/miscellaneous/ar/

 -- [Broersen2002]  Broersen, P. M. T. "Automatic spectral analysis with time series models."
 IEEE Transactions on Instrumentation and Measurement 51 (April 2002): 211-216. http://dx.doi.org/10.1109/19.997814

+-- [Broersen2006]  Broersen, P. M. T. Automatic autocorrelation and spectral analysis.
+Springer, 2006. http://dx.doi.org/10.1007/1-84628-329-9

+-- [Bunch1985]     Bunch, James R. "Stability of Methods for Solving Toeplitz Systems of Equations."
+SIAM Journal on Scientific and Statistical Computing 6 (1985): 349-364. http://dx.doi.org/10.1137/0906025

 -- [Campbell1993]  Campbell, W. and D. N. Swingler.
 "Frequency estimation performance of several weighted Burg algorithms."
 IEEE Transactions on Signal Processing 41 (March 1993): 1237-1247. http://dx.doi.org/10.1109/78.205726